Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 You can **download the AR-vos app** from the [Google Play](https://play.google.com/store/apps/details?id=com.arpoise.ARvos) Store and the Apple [App Store](https://apps.apple.com/us/app/ar-vos/id1483218444).

-If you haven't recently **viewed image trigger and SLAM in AR-vos, PLEASE go through the tutorial** [Using the AR-vos App to view image trigger and SLAM based AR artworks](https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/UsingAR-vosApp.md#-hidden-histories), so you understand how to use both types of AR.
+If you haven't done it recently **PLEASE go through the tutorial** [Using the AR-vos App to view image trigger and SLAM based AR artworks](https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/UsingAR-vosApp.md#-hidden-histories), so you understand how to *use* AR-vos to view both types of AR.

 **NOTE:**

-Additionally, this tutorial assumes you are already comfortable **creating - not just viewing! - geolocative AR,** using the **porPOIse user interface** with either the ARpoise app or the AR-vos app. **You create geolocative AR content for the AR-vos app in exactly the same way you do for the ARpoise app.**

-This is covered by the tutorials on the [Hidden Histories documentation page](http://hiddenhistoriesjtown.org/documentation/), including:
+Additionally, this tutorial assumes you are already comfortable **creating - not just viewing! - geolocative AR,** using the **porPOIse user interface** with either the ARpoise app or the AR-vos app. **You create geolocative AR content for the AR-vos app in exactly the same way you do for the ARpoise app.** This is covered by the tutorials on the [Hidden Histories documentation page](http://hiddenhistoriesjtown.org/documentation/), including:
-- All the tutorials under "Viewing augments on your smartphone in the ARpoise and AR-vos apps."
+- All the tutorials under **Viewing augments on your smartphone in the ARpoise and AR-vos apps.**
-- All the other, preceding tutorials under the same heading as this one, "Editing augments with the ARpoise porPOIse interface."
+- All the other, preceding tutorials under the same heading as this one, **Editing augments with the ARpoise porPOIse interface.**

 ## Review: image trigger AR and SLAM AR